ttych/lego_cynefin/contents/lego_complicated.md

 ### Complexity

-- What felt different compared to the simple problem ? <!-- .element: class="fragment" -->
+- What felt different compared to the previous game ? <!-- .element: class="fragment" -->

 ----------